Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 Are There Toilets At The Waipu Caves?

-Yes, there are toilets available at the car parking area on Waipu Caves Road.
+There are toilets available in the car parking area of the Waipu Caves on Waipu Caves Road.

 Can I Enter The Waipu Caves After Rain?

-No, it is best to not enter the caves after rain because the caves can flood and it can be dangerous.
+It is best to not enter the Waipu Caves after rain because the caves can flood and it can be dangerous.
 Always check the weather before making your journey.

 Freedom Camping At Waipu Caves

 You can stay overnight at the Waipu Caves car park which allows freedom camping.
-Freedom camping is permitted here for self-contained and non-self-contained vehicles as well as tents.
+Freedom camping is permitted at the Waipu Caves car park for self-contained and non-self-contained vehicles as well as tents.
 You can stay for 1 night maximum.
 There is a toilet here too open 24/7.

-If you want to visit New Zealand and see glowworms then you may think that you need to spend money on a tour.
-However, there are in fact many places that you can see glowworms for free in New Zealand.
-Check out this post: 9 Best Places See Glowworms For Free In The North Island
+If you want to visit the North Island of New Zealand and see glowworms then you may think that you need to spend money on a tour.
+However, there are many places where you can see glowworms for free in North Island.
+Check out this post for the 9 Best Places See Glowworms For Free In The North Island.

 Guided Glowworm Cave Tours In New Zealand

-On a guided glowworm cave tour, you will be able to enter further into the cave and it is much safer.
+On a guided glowworm cave tour, you will be able to enter further into the cave and it is much safer as you are with an experienced and trained guide.
+A self-guided adventure of the Waipu Caves is not for everyone, so if you don’t feel comfortable I recommend a guided tour.

-If you want more in-depth glowworm experiences in New Zealand, I recommend these tours:
+If you want more in-depth glowworm experiences in New Zealand, take a look at these tour options for ideas:

 Did you find this article useful?
 Let me know in the comments or join me on Twitter, Facebook, Pinterest and Instagram.
 Buy me a coffee here!